-4.3.
+5.3.
 How do we respond to bullying at the College?

-- When bullying is reported it will be taken seriously and acted upon. - Staff will work with the pupils who are being bullied to help them feel safe. - Staff will work with the pupils who are bullying to change the bullying behaviour. - Wherever possible, staff will work with the parents/carers of any pupil who is being bullied to support and encourage that pupil in finding solutions to the bullying. - Wherever possible, staff will work with the parents/carers of any pupil who is bullying to support and encourage that pupil in finding alternatives to the bullying behaviour. - Staff will involve, where necessary outside agencies in supporting pupils who are experiencing bullying or who are bullying. - Pupils may face various sanctions including isolation within school or potential fixed term exclusion from school.
-If particularly serious victimisation, abuse and intimidation whether on or off-line or physical bullying against any other person belonging to the school community is reported, those pupils who carried out the bullying may have to be suspended from mainstream school activities while it is being investigated and solutions are sought.
+- Bullying can be reported by pupils, parents or staff by speaking to a member of the pastoral team directly or by emailing with their concerns. - Staff will also log bullying concerns on MyConcern, the College's Safeguarding reporting . - When bullying is reported it will be taken seriously and acted upon. - Staff will work with the pupils who are being bullied to help them feel safe. - Staff will work with the pupils who are bullying to change the bullying behaviour. - Wherever possible, staff will work with the parents/carers of any pupil who is being bullied to support and encourage that pupil in finding solutions to the bullying.

-• If the solutions have no effect, or if the bullying was so severe that it would be harmful to the rest of the College community to allow the suspended pupil to return to school, he/she may have to be placed in alternative provision or, as a last resort, permanently excluded, in line with East and South Cambs Inclusion Partnership, Local Authority and statutory guidelines.
-Furthermore, if appropriate, Police will be consulted - while the College will endeavour to resolve bullying through its own policies and procedures, the College will encourage the Police to exercise their full powers if required, especially where bullying takes place outside of school, electronically or is repeated despite the imposition of school sanctions.
+- Wherever possible, staff will work with the parents/carers of any pupil who is bullying to support and encourage that pupil in finding alternatives to the bullying behaviour. - Staff will involve, where necessary, outside agencies in supporting pupils who are experiencing bullying or who are bullying. - Pupils may face various sanctions including isolation within school or potential fixed term exclusion from school.
+If particularly serious victimisation, abuse and intimidation whether on or off-line or physical bullying against any other person belonging to the school community is reported, those pupils who carried out the bullying may have to be suspended from mainstream school activities while it is being investigated and solutions are sought. - If the solutions have no effect, or if the bullying was so severe that it would be harmful to the rest of the College community to allow the suspended pupil to return to school, he/she may have to be placed in alternative provision or, as a last resort, permanently excluded, in line with East and South Cambs Inclusion Partnership, Local Authority and statutory guidelines.
+Furthermore, if appropriate, Police will be consulted while the College will endeavour to resolve bullying through its own policies and procedures, the College will encourage the Police to exercise their full powers if required, especially where bullying takes place outside of school, electronically or is repeated despite the imposition of school sanctions.

-5. Standing up to bullying behaviour
+6. Standing up to bullying behaviour